biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 Another important identifier is ORCID for authors [@citesAsRecommendedReading:EuropePMC].

 For the authors, the current setup, demands writing a paper in a git repository using [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) that allows for embedded LaTeX.
 We wrote a preview web service at \url{http://preview.biohackrxiv.org/} that generates a nice looking PDF from a pasted git URL, or alternatively a zipped up file containing `paper.md` and `paper.bib`.
 Next, the main author has to submit the paper through the OSF-managed preprint system.
 After a cursory check, one of the editors of BioHackrXiv will accept or reject the paper -- mostly as a curation step against SPAM.
-After acceptance the paper appears online with a DOI and automatically gets included in the EU PMID or EuropePMID, followed by OpenCitations.
+After acceptance the paper appears online with a DOI and automatically gets included in Europe PMC, followed by OpenCitations.

 Even though the system works as a `minimal viable product', and the PDF generation and submission works rather well, we identified a number of problems with the existing workflow: